 - War Retreat spreads the word about the work organizations are doing with veterans, and families to get them to experience relaxation through movement, breath, and being engaged in activities that inspire them.

 - WarRetreat welcomes organizations and people to write posts for and share their events on this blog.

 - WarRetreat has a preference for organizations that are veteran-initiated and run.

 Jillian is a personal trainer and the youngest trauma-sensitive certified yoga teacher in the country.
-Currently, she is teaching in the Fitness Center at Nellis Air Force Base.
-She is currently consulting on a policy manual on trauma-sensitive yoga for a national yoga corporation.
-Jillian lives with her partner, a former U.S. Marine, in Nevada and has also lived at Twenty Nine Palms, CA. Jillian is applying applying for doctorate programs in psychology to further her goal of working with veterans and military families.
+She taught at the Fitness Center at Nellis Air Force Base and consulted on a policy manual on trauma-sensitive yoga for a national yoga corporation.
+Jillian lives with her partner, a former U.S. Marine, Jillian is currently pursuing her doctorate in psychology to further her goal of working with veterans and military families.

 As of 2013, MSgt Chris Eder joined us as a contributor.

 Chris Eder is a certified Vinyasa/Hatha Interdisciplinary Yoga Instructor.
 His yoga journey began in 1999 after he encountered the joys of a pinched sciatic nerve, and a diagnosis of Adult ADD.
 A friend introduced him to yoga as an alternative to pain pills and other meds.
 He was hooked instantly as a student.